kyra-dev-ofc/Kyra-Status-Rotator/README.md

-# Kyra-Status-Rotator
+# KYRA Status Rotator

-This is a Discord status rotator script so you can automate your status with custom delay in each status!
+A dynamic Discord custom status rotator written in Python, allowing you to automatically cycle through statuses with emoji using your token.

+## ✨ Features

+- Custom status rotation
+- Emoji integration with emoji ID and name
+- Configurable rotation speed and modes (online, idle, dnd)